 This month’s theme is springtime family recipes!
 I admit it took me a while to think of a classic side dish that my family enjoyed at our Easter gatherings.
 It turns out, there wasn’t really ONE dish that we always had.
 Instead, we had a delicious variety.

-So while today’s recipe hasn’t been passed down for generations, I hope it becomes a staple for my family over the years.
+So while today’s recipe wasn’t passed down for generations, I hope it becomes a staple for my family over the years.
 Maybe my children will pass it down to my grandchildren, and so on and so forth.

 Alright, let’s get to the recipe.